statelyai/xstate/docs/about/glossary.md

 ## Visual formalism

 A visual formalism is an exact language (like a programming language) that primarily uses visual symbols (states, transitions, etc.) instead of only code or text.
-State machines and statecharts are visual formalisms.
+State diagrams and statecharts are visual formalisms.

 > Visual formalisms are diagrammatic and intuitive, yet mathematically rigorous languages.
 >